warrenfalk/rocksdb-sharp/README.md

 1. ```cd native-build```
 2. ```./build-rocksdb.sh```

-Note: On a Mac, the Mono environment that is most used is 32-bit, but Rocksdb is 64-bit only.
-Although a change I contributed now allows RocksDb to compile in 32 bit, it is not supported and may not work.
+Note: On a Mac, although a change I contributed now allows RocksDb to compile in 32 bit, it is not supported and may not work.
 You should definitely only run 64-bit Mono to use RocksDb with Mono on Mac.

 ## TODO